Germany expels Russian diplomats after murder in Berlin | DW | 04.12.2019

 German prosecutors have said there is enough evidence to suggest that Russia or Chechnya ordered the murder of a Georgian man in Berlin.
-Two Russian embassy workers have also been expelled.
+Two Russian diplomats working at the embassy in Berlin have also been expelled.

 German federal prosecutors announced on Wednesday that they are taking over investigations into the murder of a Georgian asylum-seeker in Berlin, confirming earlier reports.